(reading time: 30 mins)

 A consciousness switch or an emerging consciousness?

 If there is a threshold there must be a moment when the unaware matter is switched on, becomes aware.
-I am sceptical about human consciousness going from an off state to an on state.
-I see instead a shifting from one to another type of consciousness – self awareness emerging from ever present base consciousness.
+This implies human consciousness going from an off state to an on state.
+I see instead a growing dominance of one type of awareness – complicated self awareness emerging from ever present base consciousness.

 When describing human consciousness we usually focus on the fully developed adult, able to have a complex inner world and to reflect on the nature of its own existence.
 But that consciousness of self takes time to fully develop.
 We all start off as cells becoming embryos becoming newborn babies.
 At what point is the self-awareness switch tripped?
 At birth we have an emerging but limited sense of self.
 Self-hood is learned as our brains and bodies develop.
 The babies’ consciousness appears predominantly reactive rather than self aware.
 Recognizing oneself in a mirror starts at around 2 years, (interestingly the time of the ‘terrible twos’ when toddlers test their level of influence over their parents) but this does vary from culture to culture.
-And at some point in childhood the sense of an individual self grows until the question emerges in our minds; if I’m looking at something, who or what is inside my head witnessing that image?
+And at some point in childhood the sense of an individual self grows until misleading questions emerge in our minds – such as, if I’m looking at something, who or what is inside my head witnessing that image?